I2SL/I2SL-Website/onboarding/index.md

 ## Getting Started
 1. Join the group Slack
 2. Create a [GitHub account](https://github.com)
-3. {%
-  include link.html
-  link="research"
-  text="Identify a project"
-%} you would like to work on
+3. Identify a project you would like to work on from our {% include link.html link="research" text="ongoing projects."
+%} or propose a new project to Dr. Ashok.
 4. Request invitation as a collaborator on you project's repository

 {%